brad-redlien/brad-redlien.github.io/projects/network-security-monitoring-lab.md

 While Arkime captures every packet, SiLK summarizes communication into flow records that I can quickly search.

-I spent considerable time working with SiLK during GCIA, but assembling the entire toolchain proved more ~~frustrating~~ challenging than I expected.
+I spent considerable time working with SiLK during GCIA, but assembling the entire toolchain proved more challenging than I expected.

 After compiling Carnegie Mellon's latest release from source, I built the following pipeline: